selimbiber/Vanilla-CSS-Challenges/Day26-four-card-feature-section/README.md

-# Frontend Mentor - Huddle landing page with single introductory section
+# Frontend Mentor - Four card feature section

-This is a solution to the [Huddle landing page with single introductory section](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
+This is a solution to the [Four card feature section](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents